-Have you ever wondered, what are those mysterious white spots that appear on cars sometimes?
+Have you ever wondered, what are those mysterious white spots that appear on cars sometimes? and how to remove white spots on car paint ?
 They look like white-edged ovals or circles, as if water itself decided to create some art using the car as a canvas.
 They are actually water stains, particularly found on the windshield of cars.
 Usually, stains on your car’s body and glass are remnants of water – hard water especially – that has been allowed to dry on it’s own.

 (And let’s be honest, no one has the time or resources to get these things done in our busy schedules).

 Therefore, let us first address the things that clearly do not work at removing these spots so you can save yourself the trouble.
 You may have already tried using the following methods before and then arrived at this blog looking for an answer.
 So lets actually get those things out of the way.

 Before you do anything else, you can try washing your car with regular soap and water.
 This eliminates particles that can scratch the surface when you attempt to remove the stains.